Best Natural Food To Support Cats with Kidney Disease

-Certainly, getting these animals off dry food is a crucial component because it’s vital to keep these pets well-hydrated.
-Giving subcutaneous (“sub-Q”) fluids at home is also a great help with hydration issues, and can offset some of the negative effects of higher protein.
+Certainly, getting these animals off dry food can be a crucial component because it’s vital to keep these pets well-hydrated.
+Giving subcutaneous (“sub-Q”) fluids at home can also help support hydration levels.

-Natural cat vitamins and supplements can help support healthy kidneys.
+Natural cat vitamins and supplements can support normal renal function and health.
 Omega-3 fatty acids are very important.
 It should come from wild fish (not farmed salmon) and contain mostly or only Omega-3s.
-Omega-6s promote inflammation, which is of course not what you want.
-Antioxidants will also help manage and decrease inflammation.
+Omega-6s, however, may contribute to inflammation, which is of course not what you want.
+Antioxidants can also help maintain a normal inflammatory response.

-Preventing kidney failure is a whole lot easier than treating it, so if you have young, healthy pets in your home as well, make sure they are on an excellent natural diet (canned, raw, or homemade).
-It may also be helpful to add appropriate supplements including probiotics, antioxidants, digestive enzymes, and Omega-3 fatty acids; and minimize vaccines.
+If you have young, healthy pets in your home, make sure they are on an excellent natural diet (canned, raw, or homemade).
+It may also be helpful to add appropriate supplements including probiotics, antioxidants, digestive enzymes, and Omega-3 fatty acids.